New claim for Crisis Payment after customer released from prison or psychiatric confinement 003-07030030

 - have been charged with committing an offence

-Note: if the date of release was more than 7 days ago, the customer may still qualify if they do either of the following within 7 days of release from prison or psychiatric confinement:
+Note: if the date of release was more than 7 days ago, the customer may still qualify if they did either of the following within 7 days of release from prison or psychiatric confinement:

 - make contact about a CrP-PRI, or